doglex/onepass/README.md

 # onepass
 onepass: password manager for human: without network and without safety
-> Note: it is only design for easy use, not safety
+> Note: it is design for easy use rather than safety